JupiterOne/secops-automation-examples/README.md

   WHERE: see separate [`bitbucket-pr-detector`][8] repo

-  WHAT: Detect particular kind of pull requests (for example, a RFC document for a new product feature that includes security and privacy considerations) and alert the security team about it.
+  WHAT: detect particular kind of pull requests (for example, a RFC document for a new product feature that includes security and privacy considerations) and alert the security team about it.

+- **Enforce Code Review and Security Policies in CICD**

+  WHERE: see separate [`change-management-client`][9] repo

+  WHAT: a package that can help you automate the enforcement of code review and security policies regarding pull request approval, author and reviewer validation, and vulnerability checks by collecting and analyzing data from the JupiterOne graph.
+For an example of its usage, check out the [`change-management-example`][10] repo.

 ## Prerequisites and dependencies